Australia Travel Planning - Part 1: Deciding What to See and Do

 Finding Great Resources

-I've included some websites I utilized for my upcoming Australia trip to give you a sense of where I turn to research a trip.
+I've included some websites I utilized for my Australia trip to give you a sense of where I turn to research a trip.
 Plenty of travel blogs are available on Google and your local library or bookstore will have various print versions.

 My friends